 Listed below are some of the benefits observed by researchers for those living on campus:

-- MENTORS: There is significant more social interaction that an on-campus student has with faculty and administrators.
-This connection with faculty permits a student to become more engaged in their area of study; which leads to deepening their interest and focus on their discipline.
+- MENTORS: There is significantly more social interaction that an on-campus student has with faculty and administrators.
+This connection with faculty permits a student to become more engaged in their area of study, which leads to deepening their interest and focus on their discipline.

-- SATISFACTION: On campus residents are more likely to be involved in co-curricular activities and use campus facilities.
-As Ernest Boyer observed some years ago, over a hundred hours of a week are spent outside of classes and studying.
+- SATISFACTION: On-campus residents are more likely to be involved in co-curricular activities and use campus facilities.
+As Ernest Boyer observed some years ago, over 100 hours of a week are spent outside of classes and studying.
 Use of facilities and participation in co-curricular events rounds out and augments what is learned in the classroom.
 This further reinforces their satisfaction with their university experience.

 - GRADUATION: Interestingly, students who live in campus housing consistently persist in their studies and graduate at significantly higher rates than students who have not had this on-campus experience.